YangLin404/lora_weather_station/Demo's/msf4j_elasticsearch_kibana/proximusEnco/README.md

 * [Arduino IDE](https://www.arduino.cc/en/main/software)

 ### Dependencies
-All required dependecies are included in source code or will be downloaded during the installation proces.
+All required dependencies are included in source code or will be downloaded during the installation process.

 1. ##### REST API micro service
 	* MSF4J(will be downloaded)
-	* Elasticsearch Java Api(will be downloaded)
+	* Elasticsearch Java API(will be downloaded)

 2. ##### sketch application
 	* Arduino Sodaq Mbili Library(included)